-What Are The Top Misconceptions That People Have About DUI Charges?
+What Are The Top Misconceptions People Have About DUI Charges?

 Common people who get charged are very confused about the differences between what is going to happen in court and with my driver’s license.
 That is why going and talking to a qualified lawyer who is experienced and knows what to do is so important and it is so hard to do this all by yourself.
 Can you do a speeding ticket by yourself?
 Yes, speeding tickets are made, or the way it goes is that people can do it by themselves but for DUIs you need to have someone who knows what they are doing in your corner ready to fight for you.

-Advice For People Contemplating Pleading Guilty To DUI Charges
+Advice For People Who Are Contemplating Pleading Guilty To DUI Charges

 You always want to go to any kind of a negotiation for anything and have leverage.
 If you go in and say, “I’m guilty, I’m looking for a plea”, you are never going to get the best bargain, you are always going to get their highest.
 The idea is to always go in and say, “I may have some issues with the way the police officer handled it”, or, “We have some issues with how the testing was done” even if you do not have any issues you could always find some criticism or something that was done not according to the procedure properly in order that you can use that, even if you are not going to go through it all the way, but at least you have an opportunity to use it for leverage to negotiation.